 3. Put something you don’t use up for sale.
 Do it now with either eBay or Craigslist.
 Maybe it’s a bike you don’t ride, or a gadget you’ve since updated to the latest model.
 Or it can something as small as a book.
 Get into the habit of reducing your belongings (and earning some cash in the process), and you will get used to forgoing more new purchases, which will really pay off in the long run.

 4. Get your credit report.
 In my experience, the broker we are, the less we want to look at our financial situation—whether it’s our debt level or credit history.
 But even if we haven’t been great with credit, our credit report can still be improved (and worse, it may still contain errors).
-There are several sites that will let you get your credit report for free in a matter of minutes…you can compare them in this post about free credit report offers compared.
+There are several sites that will let you get your credit report for free in a matter of minutes…you can compare them in this post about credit score monitoring services compared.

 5. Write down your long-term financial goals.
 There’s no better way to justify your current spending habits and reside to being broke for life than to stare at a pile of debt, a stagnate salary, and an empty bank account.
 So stop doing that!
 Instead, envision where you want financially in five years.
 Totally debt-free?
 Earning twice the money?
 Your own boss?
 Whatever your goal is.
 Write it down.
 Write down how much money you want to have, and when.
 Then work backwards.
 How will you get there?
 How can you start to get there today?
 Revisiting your goal whenever the going gets tough will give you the mental strength you’ll need to permanently change your financial habits and to stop being broke!